h1alexbel/samples-filter/model/README.md

 # Model

-Directory `/model` contains ML models used for classification of GitHub repositories.
+Directory `/model` contains ML models used for detecting sample repositories (SR).

 ## How to use it?

-You can use these models for repository classification:
+You can use these models for detecting SRs:

 * [Random-Forest model](#random-forest-model)
 * [Text Transformer model](#transformer-model)